neo4jrb/neo4j-rake_tasks/README.md

 Rake Tasks
 ==========

-The ``neo4j-rake_tasks`` gem (automatically included with the ``neo4j`` gem) includes some rake tasks which make it easy to install and manage a Neo4j server in the same directory as your Ruby project.
+The ``neo4j-rake_tasks`` gem includes some rake tasks which make it easy to install and manage a Neo4j server in the same directory as your Ruby project.

+WARNING: NOT FOR PRODUCTION USE!
+These rake tasks are intended to make installing and managing a Neo4j server in development and testing easier.
+Since authentication is disabled by default, this gem should not be used in production.
+If you need Neo4j in production, installation can be as easy as downloading, unzipping, and running the executable.

+NOTE: The ``neo4j-rake_tasks`` gem used to be included automatically with the ``neo4j-core`` gem (which is in turn included automatically in the ``neo4j`` gem).
+This is no longer the case because not everybody needs these tasks.

 ## neo4j:install